 Broth: I use chicken broth in this soup.
 I used Better than Bouillon to make the broth.
 Adjust the amount of broth based on how thick or thin you like the soup.

 Spices: This soup needs the most basic spices - salt, pepper, and thyme.

 Parsley: fresh parsley leaves to garnish.
 You can also use dill leaves.

 How to make Lemon Chicken Orzo Soup?

-- Sauté Veggies: Start the instant pot in SAUTE mode and add oil, onions and garlic.
+- Sauté Veggies: Start the instant pot in SAUTE mode and add oil, onions, and garlic.
 Stir and sauté for 2 minutes.
-Add carrots, celery, salt, pepper, thyme and broth.
+Add carrots, celery, salt, pepper, thyme, and broth.
 Stir well.

 - Open & Shred Chicken: When the instant pot beeps, let the pressure release naturally for 10 minutes, then release any remaining pressure manually and open the lid.
-Remove the chicken breasts from the soup and shred with two forks.
+Remove the chicken breasts from the soup and shred them with two forks.

 - Cook the pasta: Add the orzo and shredded chicken to the instant pot.
 Set the instant pot on sauté mode for 6 minutes or until the pasta is cooked.
 Then press cancel.
 (Note: if the chicken is already well cooked, hold off and add the chicken once the orzo pasta is almost cooked).

 - Garnish & Serve: Stir in lemon juice and parsley.
 Taste and adjust seasonings.
 The soup is ready to be served.